Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery

-The simple \textit{linear regression} model, although ubiquitous, falls short when the data to be modelled come from \textit{exponential family} distributions other than the Normal/Gaussian \cite{deSouza2015,deSouza2015b,Elliott2015,Hilbe2017}.
-For such problems, there is a solution known as generalised linear models (GLMs).
+The simple \textit{linear regression} model, although ubiquitous, falls short when the data to be modeled come from \textit{exponential family} distributions other than the Normal/Gaussian \cite{deSouza2015,deSouza2015b,Elliott2015,Hilbe2017}.
+For such problems, there is a solution known as generalized linear models (GLMs).
 Regression models in the class of GLMs \cite{nel72}, take a more general form than in ordinary linear regression:

 In equation~(\ref{eq:glm}), $f$ denotes a response variable distribution from the exponential family (EF), $\mu_i$ is the response variable mean, $\phi$ is the EF dispersion parameter in the dispersion function $a(\cdot)$, $V(\mu_i)$ is the response variable variance function, $\eta_i$ is the linear predictor, $\boldsymbol{x}_i^T$ is a vector of explanatory variables (covariates or predictors), $\boldsymbol{\beta}$ is a vector of covariate coefficients, and $g(\cdot)$ is the link function, which connects $\mu_i$ to $\eta_i$.
 If the response is Gaussian, then $g(\mu) = \mu$, and it recover the Gaussian, $\mathcal{N}$, linear regression as a subset:

-The methodology discussed herein focuses on a particular class of GLMs known as logistic regression, which is suitable for handling Bernoulli (or binomial) distributed data.
-Bernoulli distribution is a particular case of the more general binomial distribution, $\mathrm{Binomial}(n,p) = \binom {n} {y} p^y (1-p)^{n-y}$, for which $y$ is the number of successes ($y = 1$), $n$ is the number of trials, and $p$ is the probability of success.
+The methodology discussed herein focuses on two particular classes of GLMs known as logistic and multinomial regression, which are suitable for handling Bernoulli (or binomial) and multinomial/categorical data.
+The Bernoulli distribution is a particular case of the more general binomial distribution, $\mathrm{Binomial}(n,p) = \binom {n} {y} p^y (1-p)^{n-y}$, for which $y$ is the number of successes ($y = 1$), $n$ is the number of trials, and $p$ is the probability of success.
 For the Bernoulli distribution, $\mathrm{Bernoulli}(p) = p^y (1-p)^{1-y}$, the number of trials, $n$, is set to 1.

 The natural link function for the Bernoulli distribution is known as the logit link, which defines the logistic model: